Braden Calvert: Men's

 Starting in the 2023–24 curling season, Calvert formed a new team with Corey Chambers as third, Kyle Kurz as second, and Brendan Bilawka as lead.
 In their first season together, they would compete in the 2024 Viterra Championship, where they would go undefeated until losing to Team Carruthers 6–3 in the final.
 The following season, Team Calvert would continue to find success on the Manitoba Curling Tour, winning the Atkins Curling Supplies Classic, DeKalb Superspiel, MCT Showdown, and MCT Championships.
 Calvert would again compete in the 2025 Viterra Championship, where they would again go undefeated before losing to Carruthers in the final.
 Their results over the past two seasons would qualify Team Calvert for the 2025 Canadian Olympic Curling Pre-Trials.
 At the Pre-Trials, Calvert would have a strong week - finishing first in the round robin with a 5–2 record, but would finish in second place, losing to Manitoba rival Jordon McDonald 2–1 in the best-of-three final for the sole spot at the Olympic Trails.
+They would also play in the 2026 Bunge Championship, the Manitoba men's provincials, where they would again face provincial rivals Team McDonald in the final, but this time would win 10–7 in an extra end.
+This was Calvert's first Manitoba men's title, qualifying the team to represent Manitoba at the 2026 Montana's Brier.
+At the Brier, the team made it to the championship round, where they were eliminated by defending champion (and the Olympic gold medallist) Brad Jacobs rink.